Siftah/get_iplayer/installer.md

 * RTMPDump.zip
 * VLC.zip

 Note that all files use the short name for the application (without version strings).
-Note also that all the archives MUST have ".zip" as the file extension even though, in the case of FFmpeg and VLC, the files are in 7-Zip format.
+Note also that all the archives MUST have ".zip" as the file extension regardless of whether the file is in PKZIP, 7-Zip, or EXE format.
 This scheme follows the way archives are named when downloaded by the installer.
-The installer won't necessarily know if a downloaded archive is in PKZIP or 7-ZIP, so ".zip" was adopted for the extension as a convenience in working with the files in Windows Explorer.
-The installer doesn't need to know whether an archive is in PKZIP or 7-ZIP format - it will try both.
+The installer won't necessarily know if a downloaded file is in PKZIP, 7-ZIP, or EXE format, so ".zip" was adopted as the extension most likely to be useful in working with the files in Windows Explorer.
+The installer doesn't need to know the file format beforehand - it will try all three.

 The `${HELPERS}` folder may be populated using a script:

 `C:\installer\build>C:\installer\get_iplayer\windows\make-helpers`

 This script will compile and run a small NSIS installer application that allows you to select a target folder and then downloads all the helper application archives into that folder and names them appropriately.
 The default location used is `helpers` in the build folder (`C:\installer\build\helpers`).
-The source for the NSIS application can be found in `make-helpers.nsi`.
+The source for the NSIS application can be found in `C:\installer\get_iplayer\windows\make-helpers.nsi`.

 #### Build Script Options